-Trailblazer Transit is a general public transportation system consisting of a bus system and a volunteer driver program.
+Trailblazer Transit is a general public transportation bus system.
 Professional drivers employed by the Trailblazer Joint Powers Board utilize elevator-equipped buses to provide Dial-A-Ride service throughout Sibley, McLeod, and Wright Counties.
-Volunteer drivers use their own vehicles to support the buses and to transport people who need to travel outside the two counties.

 Trailblazer provides general public transportation, which means that almost anyone can use the service for almost any reason.
 There are no qualifications or requirements to use the system.
-Children, adults, and seniors can all access the buses or volunteer drivers.
+Children, adults, and seniors can all access the buses.
 Some common destinations include medical facilities, restaurants, banks, grocery stores, beauty salons, shopping centers, and government offices.
 People also use Trailblazer to get to work, school, day care, recreational activities, and social events.

 The buses operate Monday through Friday from 6:30 a.m. to 5:30 p.m., excluding major holidays.
 Office hours are Monday through Friday from 6:00 a.m. to 6:00 p.m.

 The transit system operates primarily within Sibley, McLeod, and Wright Counties.
 Within this contiguous area, Trailblazer Transit serves a total of 32 cities plus all of the rural areas.
 Trailblazer Transit also provides some public transit service outside these counties.
 The SMART-RIDE program may also provide transportation throughout the entire state.
 Contact a dispatcher for more details.